November 28: Today in Royal History

 November 28, 1848 – Death of Amalie of Württemberg, Duchess of Saxe-Altenburg, wife of Joseph, Duke of Saxe-Altenburg, in Altenburg, Duchy of Saxe-Altenburg, now in Thuringia, Germany; buried in the Ducal Mausoleum in the Altenburg Cemetery, in 1974, the remains of those buried in the Mausoleum were removed and reburied in the grounds of the cemetery

-Following her marriage to Joseph in 1817, the future Duke of Saxe-Altenburg, Amalie became involved with charitable causes in her new home.
-She founded the Industrial School for orphaned children in Hildburghausen and founded a Woman’s Association the following year.
+Following her marriage in 1817 to Joseph, the future Duke of Saxe-Altenburg, Amalie became involved with charitable causes in her new home.
+She founded the Industrial School for orphaned children in Hildburghausen and a Women’s Association the following year.
 After her father-in-law became Duke of Saxe-Altenburg in 1826, the family, which included the couple’s six daughters, moved to Schloss Altenburg, and she continued with her philanthropic work, establishing several schools and institutions in Altenburg.
 Amalie died at the age of 48.

 Unofficial Royalty: Amalie of Württemberg, Duchess of Saxe-Altenburg